Sequencing Google Chrome 15

 The second approach doesn’t require any command line parameters, but it will require modifying the default Sequencer exclusions and some scripting:

-• Remove the default exclusions of %CSIDL_LOCAL_APPDATA% and %CSIDL_PROFILE%\Local Settings
+- Remove the default exclusions of

-• Post sequencing, set the folder to Merge with Local and add a pre-launch script that creates the Cache folder outside of the virtual environment
+, depending on the operating system you are sequencing on - Post sequencing, set the folder to Merge with Local and add a pre-launch script that creates the Cache folder outside of the virtual environment

 The first approach would be the easiest way to go.